aishwaryasajjan77/lumaa-spring-2025-ai-ml/README.md

  * Installing the dependencies: `pip install -r requirements.txt`

 ## Running the Project
- * Download the dataset from the .csv in the repository or the Kaggle link.
+ * Download the dataset from the .csv file from the repository or the Kaggle link.
+ * Download the .ipynb file from the repository.
  * List the appropriate dataset path in Cell 2 of the .ipynb notebook, and the parsed dataset path in Cell 3 of the notebook.
  * Run the .ipynb notebook sequentially.